nadhifikbarw/x-go-painless-null/README.md

 ### `sql.NullXxX` types are not `JSONOK`

-In contrast to `pgtype.XxX` types which implement JSON interfaces, `sql.NullXxX` types internal are pretty minimalist.
+In contrast to `pgtype.XxX` types, `sql.NullXxX` types doesn't implement JSON interfaces types, the internals are pretty minimalist.

-Therefore, if you need to use `database/sql`, you might eventually feel the needs for better mechanisms that offer interoperability between your database model and logic for that ask for JSON interfaces.
+Therefore, if you need to use `database/sql`, you might sooner or later feel the need to make extended custom types to make it easier to support JSON interfacing as well.

-If you want to support JSON interfaces for `sql.NullXxX` types, having boilerplate support code via simple DTO, or extending types that to make such types `JSONOK` to handle JSON interface will be the only path forward.

 ## Taking It Further with `guregu/null`

-The need for such boilerplate support code that offer nullability and reasonable SQL+JSON interfacing are the premises behind `github.com/guregu/null/v6`.
+The need for such boilerplate support code that offer nullability and sane experience for both SQL and JSON interfaces are the premises behind `github.com/guregu/null/v6`.

-It provides that boilerplate pre-made custom types to conveniently define structs/models that require nullability, similar to `pgtype.XxX` but not platform-specific.
+It provides that boilerplate custom types to conveniently define structs/models that require nullability, similar to `pgtype.XxX` but not platform-specific.

 `guregu/null` has 2 packages `null.XxX` or `zero.XxX`.
 [Documentation](https://github.com/guregu/null)